The Masters & Tips on Growing Azaleas in Central Oklahoma

 Azaleas just starting to bloom.

 8. Feed them.
 Fertilizer applications after blooming in May and June are best.
-Fertilizing in early spring isn’t recommended as it will promote leaf growth and reduce the amount of blossoms.
+Fertilizing in early spring isn’t recommended as it will promote leaf growth and reduce the number of blossoms.
 Use an azalea/camellia/rhododendron food with trace elements for acid growing conditions.
 Miracle-Gro Water Soluble Azalea Plant Food and Ferti-Lome Azalea/Evergreen Food Plus are a couple of good examples.

 Encore Azaleas have the added benefit of a fall bloom.